Skip to content

 • Username: any username of your choice

-• Password: must be at least 4 characters (no other restrictions)
+• Password: must be 8–128 characters

 Credentials are hashed with bcrypt and stored in .logins/admin-auth.json.
 Subsequent visits require signing in with these credentials via HTTP Basic Auth.